Federation of Saudi Chambers

 The key role of the Council is to serve the common interests of the Saudi Chambers, support the development of the private sector and enhance its role in the national development.

-The Council managed, through the support of the Chambers and relevant government authorities, to realize a large portion of its objectives in different fields.
+The Council managed, through the support of the Chambers and relevant government authorities, to realise a large portion of its objectives in different fields.

 CSC acts as an umbrella for the business sector and chambers of commerce and industry in the Kingdom of Saudi Arabia.
 It works towards representing and observing the common interests of these entities, representing them on the local and international levels, and fostering their contribution to the national economic development process.